Docx0909/Projects/README.md

 # Projects
 School Projects

-This github repository was created for academic projects only, somethings may not work because it is underdevelopment.
+This github repository was created for academic purposes only, somethings may not work because it is underdevelopment.

 Thanks
 Developer of Transmuter